All you need to know…

 How Fit Do I need to be?

-Visitors need to be relatively fit and mobile to take part in the guided walks and some areas are over rugged terrain.
+Visitors need to be relatively fit and mobile to take part in the guided walks as some areas are over rugged terrain.
 Access to shepherd huts and viewing platforms are from steps.

 Can I bring my children?